komalrathore0521/drum-kit/README.md

 # drum-kit
-This a fun website to release your stress.Here we are with drum-kit website your stress buster.
+This is a fun website to release your stress.Here we are with drum-kit website your stress buster.